-Auditing of information
+Auditing of information Te arotakenga

-On 13 February 2024 the current government took the Water Services Acts Repeal Bill through its third reading in parliament and it has been passed for royal assent to be enacted.
+On 16 February 2024 the current government enacted the Water Services Acts Repeal Act 2024.

-As provided in the bill Whakatāne District Council elected not to have its Long Term Plan consultation document, including supporting documents, audited.
+As provided for under Part 8 Section 45 of the Act Whakatāne District Council elected not to have its Long Term Plan consultation document, including supporting documents, audited.